North–South express railway: Sino-Japanese competition for infrastructure projects

-In Thailand, Japan’s firms are going to construct the Bangkok-Chiang Mai HSR project in 2019, a meter-gauge double-track line linking Bangkok and Kanchanaburi province to Laem Chabang, and possibly the two east-west corridors (1st corridor - “lower east-west corridor” - 574 km from the Thai province of Kanchanaburi on the border with Myanmar to the eastern province of Aranyaprathet on the Cambodia border; 2nd corridor - “the upper east-west corridor” - from Mae Sot in Tak Province, bordering Myanmar, to Mukdahan province, bordering Laos).
-Meanwhile, China's firms are constructing the construction of 874 km of Thailand - China railway project.

-In Indonesia, China won against Japan the bid on the Jakarta-Bandung HSR project in the Jakarta-Surabaya HSR, while Japan is working with the Indonesian government in constructing the mass rapid transit (MRT) in Jakarta.

-In Malaysia, Chinese firms have a dominant market share in the rail sector in Malaysia, supplying some 80 percent of the rolling stock in the use.
-China firms won RM55 billion contract to build the East Coast Rail Line.
-Japan and China are the front-runners in the 350km HSR between Kuala Lumpur and Singapore.

-In Vietnam, the line in Ho Chi Minh City is largely backed by funding and expertise from the JICA, as well as Sumitomo Corp. and Shimizu-Maeda, two huge Japanese conglomerates.
-The inaugural Hanoi line, on the other hand, relies on major support from a consortium of Chinese companies headed by the China Railways Sixth Group.
+In Vietnam, the first Ho Chi Minh City Metro is largely backed by funding and expertise from the JICA, as well as Sumitomo Corp. and Shimizu-Maeda, two huge Japanese conglomerates.
+The inaugural line of the Hanoi Metro, on the other hand, relies on support and technical expertise from a consortium of Chinese companies headed by the China Railways Sixth Group.

 Le Hong Hiep, a research fellow at the ISEAS – Yusof Ishak Institute (Singapore) emphasized that while working with Vietnamese partners to make the project more sellable to the Vietnamese public and lawmakers, Japanese companies may also need to keep an eye on their Chinese competitors who benefit from China's large funds available for overseas high-speed rail projects under the Belt and Road Initiative (BRI).
 Although Chinese contractors and China-funded projects have a poor track record in Vietnam and are perceived negatively by the Vietnamese public, if China can provide the desired technology and offer favorable financing conditions for the project, this may tip the balance in their favor, especially given that China's high-speed train technologies have witnessed major advances in recent years.

-Other high-speed railway projects in Vietnam

-Tuoi Tre News and Saigon Times reported that Ho Chi Minh City–Cần Thơ express railway will be funded by Canadian private company.
-Canada's MorFund Financial Inc. will contribute 6.3 billion Canadian dollars (US$5 billion) in a high-speed railway connecting Ho Chi Minh City with the Mekong Delta region, with its last stop in Can Tho.
+List of stations

+The following is a list of railway stations projected to be served by the railway.